Sakshi2445/Anime-Recommender/README.md

 Recommendations done using content-based recommenders can be seen as a user-specific classification problem.
 This classifier learns the user's likes and dislikes from the features of the song.
 The most straightforward approach is keyword matching.
 In a few words, the idea behind is to extract meaningful keywords present in a song description a user likes, search for the keywords in other song descriptions to estimate similarities among them, and based on that, recommend those songs to the user.

-In our case, because we are working with text and words, Term Frequency-Inverse Document Frequency (TF-IDF) can be used for this matching process.
+In my case, because I am working with text and words, Term Frequency-Inverse Document Frequency (TF-IDF) can be used for this matching process.